-APRIL 29, 1999
+APRIL 13, 2000

-The Annual Meeting of Stockholders of KIMBERLY-CLARK CORPORATION will be held at the Corporation's World Headquarters, 351 Phelps Drive, Irving, Texas, on Thursday, April 29, 1999, at 11:00 a.m. for the following purposes:
+The Annual Meeting of Stockholders of KIMBERLY-CLARK CORPORATION will be held at the Corporation's World Headquarters, 351 Phelps Drive, Irving, Texas, on Thursday, April 13, 2000, at 11:00 a.m. for the following purposes:

-- To elect four directors for a three-year term to expire at the 2002 Annual Meeting of Stockholders; - To approve the selection of Deloitte & Touche LLP as independent auditor; - To act upon a stockholder's proposal regarding classification of the Board of Directors, as set forth in the accompanying Proxy Statement; and - 4.
+- To elect five directors for a three-year term to expire at the 2003 Annual Meeting of Stockholders; - To approve the selection of Deloitte & Touche LLP as independent auditor; and - 3.
 To take action upon any other business which properly may come before the meeting or any adjournment thereof.

-Stockholders of record at the close of business on March 2, 1999 are entitled to notice of and to vote at the meeting and any adjournment thereof.
+Stockholders of record at the close of business on February 14, 2000 are entitled to notice of and to vote at the meeting and any adjournment thereof.

 It is important that your shares be represented at the meeting.
-I urge you to sign, date and promptly return the enclosed proxy card in the enclosed business reply envelope.
-No postage is required if mailed in the United States.
+I urge you to sign, date and promptly return the enclosed proxy card in the enclosed business reply envelope, or vote using the Internet or telephone.

-The accompanying Proxy Statement also is used to solicit voting instructions for the shares of the Corporation's common stock which are held by the trustees of the Corporation's Salaried and Hourly Employees Incentive Investment Plans and Retirement Contribution Plan and the Tecnol Medical Products, Inc. Employee Stock Ownership Plan for the benefit of the participants in the plans.
-It is important that each participant in any such plan sign, date and return the voting instruction card which is enclosed with the Proxy Statement in the business reply envelope provided.
-No postage is necessary if mailed in the United States.
+The accompanying Proxy Statement also is used to solicit voting instructions for the shares of the Corporation's common stock which are held by the trustee of the Corporation's Salaried and Hourly Employees Incentive Investment Plans and Retirement Contribution Plan for the benefit of the participants in the plans.
+It is important that each participant in any of the plans sign, date and return the voting instruction card which is enclosed with the Proxy Statement in the business reply envelope provided or indicate his or her preference using the Internet or telephone.